ndelrossi7/giotto-sphinx/source/subsections/tipsandtricks/workingwithimages.rst

 .. _working-with-giotto-images:

 #################################################################################
-Adding and Working with Images in Giotto: How to Work with Background Images?
+Adding and Working with Images in Giotto: *How to Work with Background Images?*
 #################################################################################

 All spatial visualization functions in the Giotto toolbox can be overlaid on a background image.
 This allows you to visualize your results on top of the original tissue image.
 We provide multiple ways of adding and modifying figures in Giotto.

-In short, there are 3 things to consider:
+**There are 3 things to consider:**

-1. How to add an image to a Giotto object?
+.. dropdown:: **1.
+How to add an image to a Giotto object?**
+	:animate: fade-in

 	* **createGiottoVisiumObject** can be used directly for a visium 10X dataset
 	* **createGiottoImage** can be used to create a Giotto image object from a magick image object
 	* **addGiottoImage** this add a Giotto image to your Giotto object
 	* **updateGiottoImage** this helps to adjust the alignment of your image with your results

-2. How to modify an image (i.e. change the background color)?
+.. dropdown:: **2.
+How to modify an image (i.e. change the background color)?**
+	:animate: fade-in

 	* **estimateImageBg** function to estimage the background color of your Giotto or magick image
 	* **changeImageBg** function to change the background color of your image
 	* **plotGiottoImage** function to plot an image by itself

-3. How to show these images with your spatial plots?
+.. dropdown:: **3.
+How to show these images with your spatial plots?**
+	:animate: fade-in

-* ** ** this tells you which giotto image(s) are part of your giotto object
+	* **showGiottoImageNames:** this tells you which giotto image(s) are part of your giotto object
 	* Each spatial plotting function has the following 3 parameters:

-  * show_image = TRUE or FALSE, to show a background image or not
+    	1. show_image = TRUE or FALSE, to show a background image or not
-  * image_name = name of associated Giotto image to use for the background image (option 1)
+    	2. image_name = name of associated Giotto image to use for the background image (option 1)
-  * gimage = a giotto image object to use (option 2)
+    	3. gimage = a giotto image object to use (option 2)

 	* **addGiottoImageToSpatPlot** to test your giotto images you can use this function to them to spatPlot result

-Here we process the Visium Kidney dataset to illustrate all the different and flexible ways to deal with images:
+Here we process the Visium Kidney dataset to illustrate all of the different and flexible ways to deal with images using Giotto:

 ****************************
 1. Create Giotto Object
 ****************************

-Here we use the wrapper function createGiottoVisiumObject to create a Giotto object for a 10X Visium dataset, which includes a png image.
+Here we use the wrapper function **createGiottoVisiumObject** to create a Giotto object for a 10X Visium dataset, which includes a png image.

 .. code-block::